ChenqiKONG/EchoFAS/README.md

 Coming soon.

 # Dataset
-If you would like to access the Celeb-DF dataset, please fill out this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSf6ZAw5MO2awdF-qzHFv_yv5vXsu76VyQ0I8Mr3DP7CoKghPw/viewform?usp=sf_link).
+If you would like to access the Echo-Spoof dataset, please fill out this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSf6ZAw5MO2awdF-qzHFv_yv5vXsu76VyQ0I8Mr3DP7CoKghPw/viewform?usp=sf_link).
 The download link will be sent to you once the form is accepted.

 # Usage
 1. Download Echo-Spoof database.